CHARLES FORREST JONES

 When not writing, I am very active in the community, especially in the areas of history and culture.
 Beyond that, I can most often be found walking our dogs, riding my motorcycle, playing the ukulele, or staring at a chessboard.

 My wife, Carol, is a retired attorney and nationally-known quilt artist/author.

 Charles Forrest Jones

 Charles Forrest Jones lives with his wife and dogs in Lawrence, Kansas and Creede, Colorado.
 He has a BS in Biology from Kansas University, an MPA from Harvard University’s Kennedy School, and spent the majority of his professional life in public service.
 From 2003 to 2014, he served as Director of the Kansas University Public Management Center and taught MPA ethics and administration.
-Each of his academic courses included at least one reading to inspire creativity, such as The Glass Castle or On Writing.
-Public policy is rooted in the human condition, there is a place for the articulate, compelling, even beautiful.
+Each of his academic courses included at least one reading to inspire creativity -- such as The Glass Castle or On Writing -- for public policy is rooted in the human condition.
+There is a place for the articulate, compelling, even beautiful.